git/git.github.io/rev_news/drafts/edition-55.md

   rest of the world", in a not very formal setting.

-  A number of people replied to Emily saying that they thought it was a good idea and sometimes agreeing to submit article for the new blog or to review other people's submissions.
+  A number of people replied to Emily saying that they thought it was a good idea, and sometimes agreeing to submit articles for the new blog or to review other people's submissions.

-  Jeff King who manages the git-scm.com web site suggested hosting it at the same place, using blog.git-scm.com, which Emily accepted.
+  Jeff King, who manages the git-scm.com web site, suggested hosting it at the same place, using blog.git-scm.com, which Emily accepted.

   Following the Virtual Git Contributor Summit